Whiteknight/whiteknight.github.com/stage/gc_for_newbies_marksweep.md

             if (!$item->is_free && $item->color == $slab->white)
                 $slab->free_item($item);
         }
+    }
     my $temp = $slab->black;
     $slab->black = $slab->white;
     $slab->white = $slab->back;
 }

 {% endhighlight %}

+Now, `$white` and `$black` are variables instead of hardcoded values, and we can swap the meanings of those two variables instead of needing to iterate over the entire slab, manually setting each flag from one color to the next.

 Here's an example.
 We start off with the same memory diagram.
 W is white, B is black, and space is free: